-Definitions An overflow of water onto normally dry land.
-The inundation of a normally dry area caused by Flood rising water in an existing waterway, such as a river, stream, or drainage ditch.
-Ponding of water rioou at or near the point where the rain fell.
-Flooding is a longer term event than flash flooding: it may last days or weeks.
-A flood caused by heavy or excessive rainfall in a short period of time, generally less than 6 Eleck Elecal hours.
-Flash floods are usually characterized by raging torrents after heavy rains that rip through Flash Flood river beds, urban streets, or mountain canyons sweeping everything before them.
+Definitions Flood An overflow of water onto normally dry land.
+The inundation of a normally dry area caused by rising water in an existing waterway, such as a river, stream, or drainage ditch.
+Ponding of water at or near the point where the rain fell.
+Flooding is a longer term event than flash flooding: it may last days or weaks Flash Flood last days or weeks.
+A flood caused by heavy or excessive rainfall in a short period of time, generally less than 6 hours.
+Flash floods are usually characterized by raging torrents after heavy rains that rip through riverbeds, urban streets, or mountain canyons sweeping everything before them.
 They can occur within minutes or a few hours of excessive rainfall.
-Elead Watah Issued by the National Weather Service (NWS) when there is the possibility of widespread Flood Watch general flooding over an area within the next 36 hours.
+Flood Watch Issued by the National Weather Service (NWS) when there is the possibility of widespread general flooding over an area within the next 36 hours.
 Flood Issued when flooding is imminent or occurring, generally within the next 1-3 hours, but is not Advisory expected to substantially threaten life and property.
-Flood Worning Issued by the National Weather Service (NWS) when a river gauge has exceeded, or is forecast to Flood Warning exceed, a predetermined flood stage.
+Flood Warning Issued by the National Weather Service (NWS) when a river gauge has exceeded, or is forecast to exceed, a predetermined flood stage.
 Flash Flood Issued by the National Weather Service (NWS) generally when there is the possibility of flash Watch flooding or urban flooding over an area within the next 36 hours.
-Flock Flood Issued by the National Weather Service (NWS) when flash flooding is imminent, generally within Flash Flood the next 1 to 3 hours.
-Usually issued based on observed heavy rainfall (measured or radar Warning estimated), but may also be issued for significant dam breaks that have occurred or are imminent.
+Flash Flood Warning Issued by the National Weather Service (NWS) when flash flooding is imminent, generally within the next 1 to 3 hours.
+Usually issued based on observed heavy rainfall (measured or radar estimated) but may also be issued for significant dam breaks that have occurred or are imminent.